jonathan-milan-pollock/demos/tools/markdown/ci.md

 ## Manually added or modified

-- right parentheses to the keystore values of darkrushphoto application

 - Selected Application logging Filesystem (used default of 35MB Quota, Retention Period days 1)
 - from KeyVault > Access Policies > Add Access Policy
   - added Secret Management get and list to the darkrushphoto application